Managing Microsoft Windows 2000 Workstations and Servers

 Working with Services and Applications

-The Computer Management services and applications tools are used to manage services and applications installed on the server.
+The Computer Management services and applications tools are mainly used to manage services and applications installed on the server.
 Any application or service-related task that can be performed in a separate tool can be performed through the Services And Applications node as well.
 For example, if the currently selected system has Dynamic Host Configuration Protocol (DHCP) installed, you can manage DHCP through the Server Applications And Services node.
 You could also use the DHCP tool in the Administrative Tools folder.
 You can perform the same tasks either way.

 This technology is possible because the DHCP tool is a Microsoft Management Console snap-in.
 When you access the DHCP tool in the Administrative Tools folder, the snap-in is displayed in a separate console.
 When you access the DHCP tool through the Server Applications And Services node, the snap-in is displayed within the Computer Management console.
 Working with services and applications is discussed in Chapter 3 and elsewhere in the book.